Updated July 2023

 "Automation can execute any number of tasks necessary to keep networks and IT infrastructure running, but companies know a human being is ultimately necessary to make nuanced decisions and take a holistic view of the system."

-The current job outlook for network administrators is strong in Ontario.
-The Government of Canada Job Bank predicts large employment growth for computer networking occupations over the next few years.
+The current job outlook for network administrators is strong in most areas of the country.
+The Government of Canada Job Bank predicts good employment growth for computer networking occupations over the next few years.

 As long as people keep using computers, network administrators will be in demand.